creativecreature/sturdyc/README.md

 efficient key distribution.
 Evictions are performed per shard based on recency at O(N) time complexity using [quickselect](https://en.wikipedia.org/wiki/Quickselect).

-It has all the functionality you would expect from a caching library, along with additional features designed to help you build robust applications, such as:
+It has all the functionality you would expect from a caching library, along with additional features designed to help you build performant and robust applications, such as:

 - [**stampede protection**](https://github.com/creativecreature/sturdyc?tab=readme-ov-file#stampede-protection)
 - [**caching non-existent records**](https://github.com/creativecreature/sturdyc?tab=readme-ov-file#non-existent-records)
 - [**caching batch endpoints per record**](https://github.com/creativecreature/sturdyc?tab=readme-ov-file#batch-endpoints)